KanchiMoe/Charlotte-timeline/episodes.rst

 Date
 -------

-From episode 1, we can still conclude that it is April 2015.
+From episode 1, we can still conclude that it is Monday, 20th April 2015.

 Tomori's flashback (``14:58``) takes place in 2012.
 A year passes [13]_ and now assumed around or April 2013.
 Tomori meeting Shunsuke likely happened sometime near this date.